Why book an MOT and Service Together?

 Routine MOTs and servicing are important to the continued health of your car, but they both serve different purposes.
 MOTs check that your car is in a safe state to be driven on the road, whereas services replenish much needed fluids and items in your car that help extend the life of the car while helping to keep it roadworthy.

 Even though it’s not a requirement to have a service before your car’s MOT test, some of the areas covered in a service can help your car pass its MOT, which could save you some time and money in the long run.

 In order for your car to pass its MOT its tyres need to be in good, roadworthy condition.
 This is assessed by the amount of wear on each tyre, any visible damage (such as cracks and bulges) and the overall age of the tyre.

-Tyre inspections are carried out with standard and comprehensive services at ATS Euromaster, so we can reliably let you know if there is any reason why your tyres may be unsafe in any way or would be in any way likely to cause your car to fail its MOT.
+Tyre inspections are carried out with vehicle services at ATS Euromaster, so we can reliably let you know if there is any reason why your tyres may be unsafe in any way or would be in any way likely to cause your car to fail its MOT.

 Lighting failures on cars have been the highest cause of MOT failure for a number of years and in many cases the solution to this would be to check your car’s lights and replace any bulbs that aren’t working beforehand.

-At ATS Euromaster all cars undergo lighting checks as part of standard and comprehensive services, meaning that you know exactly what to expect when it comes to having your car MOT’d.
+At ATS Euromaster all cars undergo lighting checks as part of our vehicle services, meaning that you know exactly what to expect when it comes to having your car MOT’d.

 Unknown by many, your car may be turned away from its MOT if it doesn’t have enough engine oil or windscreen washer fluid.
 This is because the car needs to be able to pass an emissions check, which requires sufficient oil in the engine for it to run correctly as well as a test that checks the windscreen washers work and can clean the windscreen effectively.